mapmeld/mapplz-ruby/WISHLIST.md

 # MongoDB

 * Store geodata as geodata in MongoDB - but MultiPolygons cannot
+* Load GeoItem results from any MongoDB geometry
 * Geospatial index and queries

 # Visualizations